torufuruya/CleanArchitectureChat/README.md

 # Clean Architecture Chat

-This is an iOS application sample built with the [Clean Architecture](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html).
+This is an example of an iOS application built with the [Clean Architecture](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html).
 This application doesn't use any libraries or frameworks to make it simple and easy to understand for everyone.

 ## Class Structure